Call Now For An Assessment Of Your Needs: (410) 390-3101

 Your defense attorney will be able to review the facts in your case and determine whether you should file a motion to suppress evidence because the law enforcement officer did not have a legal justification to pull you over.

-The Breath Alcohol or Blood Alcohol Test Was Inaccurate
+The Breath Alcohol Or Blood Alcohol Test Was Inaccurate

 Most police officers rely on a breathalyzer test or blood test to determine how intoxicated the suspect is when they pull him or her over.
 As with any other medical test, there is always a chance that the machine malfunctions or that the lab tech makes a mistake when interpreting the data.
 Breathalyzer tests determine how many breath alcohol particles are in your lungs and use that data to determine the level of alcohol in your blood.